oktadev/okta-blog/_source/_posts/2021-09-12-spring-boot-spa.md

 Before you get started, you'll need to make sure you have a few tools installed.

 **Okta CLI**: The Okta CLI is an easy way to create projects that use Okta for security.
 Follow the installation instructions on the [Okta CLI project website](https://cli.okta.com/manual/#installation).
-You should login to your existing account or register for a new account using the CLI before continuing with the tutorial.
+You should log in to your existing account or register for a new account using the CLI before continuing with this tutorial.

 **Java 11**: This project uses Java 11.
 OpenJDK 11 will work just as well.
 Instructions are found on the [OpenJDK website](https://openjdk.java.net/install/).
 OpenJDK can also be installed using [Homebrew](https://brew.sh/).
 Alternatively, [SDKMAN](https://sdkman.io/) is another excellent option for installing and managing Java versions.